Dashbrook/BXD_power_calculator_app/paper.md

 ---
-title: 'Simple graphical interface for calculating power to detect a QTL in a two parent recombinent inbred population, such as the BXD'
+title: 'Simple graphical interface for calculating power to detect a QTL in a two parent recombinent inbred population, such as the BXD family'
 tags:
   - R
   - Genetics